ucdavisdatalab/workshop_keeping_data_tidy/README.md

 # Workshop: Excelling with Excel: Keeping Data Tidy
-This repo is the home for DataLab's "Excelling with Excel: Best Practices for Keeping Your Data Tidy" workshop which introduces learners to best practices for data entry and organization for data-drive projects.
+This repo is the home for DataLab's "Excelling with Excel: Best Practices for Keeping Your Data Tidy" workshop which introduces learners to best practices for data entry and organization for data-driven projects.

 ### Maintainers
 * Pamela Reynolds, UC Davis DataLab